wavefrontHQ/docs/pages/doc/logging_overview.md

        Tags
     </td>
     <td markdown="span">
-      Tags are key-value pairs that help you add metadata to your logs.
+      Tags are metadata key-value pairs that are part of your logs.
 You can filter logs using tags.
-      <br/><br/>To track the logs sent from the services in applications, you need to add the `service` and `application` tags.
+      <br/><br/>For example, to track the logs sent from the services in applications, you need to add the `service` and `application` tags.
 See [FAQs](logging_faq.html#dont-see-application-and-service-logs) for details.
 If `service` and `application` tags are not set, the tags are added by Tanzu Observability and the value is set to `none`.
     </td>
   </tr>
   <tr>